 A Django Reinhardt inspired quintet: two guitars, bass, clarinet and violin.

-A group comprised of clarinet, accordion, vocals, and bass.
-They play a colorful variety of 1930s to 60s gypsy, klezmer, and popular music from Europe, South America and the Middle East.
+A group comprised of clarinet, accordion, vocals, bass and percussion.
+They play a colorful variety of 1920s to 60s pop music from Europe, South America and the Middle East.